 Biography

-From the gentlest of whispers to visceral percussive power, Jesse Flowers ‘reveals the full potential of the classical guitar’ (Badische Zeitung).
-His refined command of timbre and nuance saturates every note within his repertoire, from the Renaissance era to today’s contemporary compositions.
+Through his masterful command of the classical guitar's rich sound-world, Jesse Flowers has enthralled critics and the public alike.
 His playing has captivated audiences at renowned venues such as the Wigmore Hall, Aldeburgh Festival, and the Musikverein in Vienna, and has taken him on concert tours spanning his homeland Australia, Europe, China, and the USA.

 Flowers thrives on collaboration, frequently performing in a variety of chamber music settings.
-Most prominently, he performs duo recitals with Julia Spies (mezzo-soprano), Ildiko Szabo (cello), and Anissa Baniahmad (flute).
+Most prominently, he performs duo recitals with Julia Spies (mezzo-soprano) and Ildikó Szabó (cello).
 These concerts often feature his unique arrangements of an array of composers, spanning from Schubert to Debussy, Bach to Piazzolla, and also newly commissioned pieces.

 An integral part of Flowers’ mission is to grow the repertoire of the classical guitar, a commitment he fulfils through new arrangements, and collaborating with composers to commission original pieces.
 He has premiered new works by Olivia Davies, Petra Szászi and João Luiz, and aspires to add to this list in the coming years.